 The border router is the interconnection point between internal networks and the internet.
 With more traffic moving across routers, there is added demand for capacity, the ability to absorb speed mismatches and handle microbursts without compromising performance.
 The SLX 9740 has ultra-deep buffers of up to 16GB along with intelligent algorithms to ensure optimal performance.

-The Extreme Insight Architecture delivers a new approach to network monitoring and troubleshooting with a guest VM and an innovative 10 Gbps internal analytics path.
+The Extreme Integrated Application Hosting delivers a new approach to network monitoring and troubleshooting with a guest VM and an innovative 10 Gbps internal analytics path.
 This highly flexible capability enables required data to be extracted from the network, viewed directly via analytics tools on the Guest VM or stored and optimized on-device for cost-effective delivery off-device to cloud-scale management, operational intelligence, and automation systems for additional analysis, action, or archiving.
-By embedding network visibility on every border router, the Extreme SLX Insight Architecture can help organizations achieve pervasive visibility throughout the network to quickly and efficiently identify problems, accelerate mean-time-to-resolution, and improve overall service levels.
+By embedding network visibility on every border router, the Extreme SLX Integrated Application Hosting can help organizations achieve pervasive visibility throughout the network to quickly and efficiently identify problems, accelerate mean-time-to-resolution, and improve overall service levels.